straw-hat-team/adr/adrs/2068541249/README.md

 }
 ```

-That means, you could import the code as if those files, or directories were
+That means, you could import the code as if those files or directories were
 modules:

 ```tsx